west757/PayLES/README.md

 - check what all is saved if in combat zone (are state taxes paid?)
 - add more modals
 - add in charity contributions as a row
-- go through other les variables and see if they apply
 - YTD rows (tsp, gross, entitlements, deductions, charity) and add as a setting
 - add comments to code
 - alphabetize resources and add stars for top ones
-- recommendations like paying state income tax, not being fully vested in tsp, if year change notice that rates may change
 - cell button tooltips on hover (tsp rate rows disabled, mha full name, etc)
 - different browser checks
 - add accounts (tsp, bank debt)